BlueBrain/morphoclass/docs/source/sections/installation.rst

     ./install.sh
     pip install -e '.[dev,docs]'

-If you're planning to contribute to the code you should activate ``pre-commit`` before making your first commit:
+If you're planning to contribute to the code you should also activate ``pre-commit`` before making your first commit:

 .. code-block:: sh